MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/entities.md

 ### Use web services to work with table definitions

 The web services exposed in Dataverse include capabilities to create, read, write, and delete tables.
 These services are most frequently used to read because that data can inform your code at runtime about how the environment has been customized.
-More information: [Work tables definitions using code](metadata-services.md)
+More information: [Work with table definitions using code](metadata-services.md)

 ## Table definitions